 We envision our organ as the foundation of a variety of musical events in addition to use in worship, with concerts becoming the basis of various outreach and other fund-raising activities.

-Normally, from mid-September to early June, the Adult Choir sings weekly at the 11:00 a.m.
+From mid-September to early June, the Adult Choir sings weekly at the 9:30 a.m.
 Sunday liturgy.
 We offer leadership in congregational singing as well as an anthem at the offertory and sometimes during communion.
 We also sing at special services during the year, particularly during Advent and Lent.
 Twice a year we sing choral evensong, a rich evening service derived from elements of the offices of Vespers and Compline, and occasionally we present major works in liturgical or concert settings.